pymor/pymor/docs/source/developer_docs.rst

 Continuous Testing / Integration Setup
 ######################################

-Our CI infrastructure is spread across three major platforms.
-These are Gitlab CI (Linux testsuite), Azure Pipelines (MacOS and Windows testsuite) and GitHub Actions (misc. checks).
+Our CI infrastructure is spread across two major platforms.
+These are Gitlab CI (Linux testsuite) and GitHub Actions (Conda-based MacOS and Windows testsuite, misc. checks).

 pyMOR uses `pytest <https://pytest.org/>`_ for unit testing.
 All tests are contained within the `src/pymortests` directory and can be run